Nanobind Backend

 }

+However, note that this is a copy of the slice.
 Diplomat’s bindings will automatically do conversion for immutable slice types, by copying to a list type that Nanobind understands.
 However, if you wish to pass over a reference to a given list, Diplomat will automatically generate a TSlice type (i.e., somelib.FooSlice):

 f = somelib.FooSlice([somelib.Foo(x=10, y=10)])